 Why do Uber and other ride sharing drivers need extra insurance?

-Unfortunately, while Uber and Lyft provide insurance for their drivers, their coverage doesn’t protect you in many cases.
+Unfortunately, while Uber and Lyft provide insurance for drivers in Canada, their coverage doesn’t protect you in many cases.
 Additionally, your personal car insurance policy won’t cover you if you use your car for commercial or for-profit purposes without informing your insurance company.

 On LowestRates.ca, we connect you with companies offering ride sharing coverage across Canada.